-For interactions, the positive effect was that both factors were a chance to the same level (low or high), the response will increase.
-The negative effect was that when both factors were changing to the opposite level (one at its low and other at its high), the response will increase (Martendal et al., 2007).
+The relative size of effects was visually demonstrated by Pareto Chart in Figure 4.7.
+For main effect, an effect was said to be positive when an increase to its high level will cause an increase in the response while the negative effect was when an increase in its high level will result in a decrease in the response.
+For interactions, the positive effect was both factors were a chance to the same level (low or high), the response will increase.
+The negative effect was when both factors were changing to the opposite level (one at its low and other at its high), the response will increase (Martendal et al., 2007).
+The positive effects were colored in orange and the negative ones in blue in all the Pareto chart.

 Effects of t-value limit (black line) were considered statistically significant at 95% confidence level whereas effects below t-value limit were not likely to be significant.
 For any model with a small global p-value, Bonferroni's corrected t-test were performed on the individual terms in the model to justify individual terms in models selected by forward selection (Mee, 2009).
 The effect on Bonferroni's corrected t-value limit (red line) was almost certainly significant (Anderson et al., 2009).
-A quick analysis was performed on the selected effects at 95% confidence level.
+A quick analysis was performed on the selected effects using Pareto chart to statistically check for significance of the selected effects at 95% confidence level.
 All the selected effects (X1, X2, X3, X4, X1X3, X2X4 and X3X4) shown to be significant at both t-value limit and Bonferroni's corrected t-value limit.